+Georgia Department of Human Resources NOTIFICATION FORM FOR TITLE XX SOCIAL SERVICES

+Agency Name: ::

+DATE:

+CASE ID:

+Your application for social services has been given careful consideration.
+The following determination has been made

+I. A. INITIAL DETERMINATION: You have been determined eligible/ ineligible for the following Title xxx Social Services:

+Reason (if ineligible)

+B. REDETERMINATION: You have been determined eligible/ineligible for the following Title xx Social Services effective

+The following Title xx Social Services have been/will be terminated:

+Reason if (ineligible)

-Georgia Department of Human Resources NOTIFICATION FORM FOR TITLE XX SOCIAL SERVICES ency TE: Name: : Υοι ır ap plication for social services has been given careful consideration.
-The following determination has been made I. A. INITIAL DETERMINATION: You have been determined eligible/ineligible for the following Title xxx Social Services: Reason (if ineligible) В. REDETERMINATION: You have been determined eligible/ineligible for the following Title xx Social Services effective The following Title xx Social Services have been/will be terminated: Reason if (ineligible) l.
-You are still eligible for these Title xx Social Services: However, if the following services will be: A. Reduced effective: Reason: В. Terminated effective: Reason: III.
-LIMITED ELIGIBILITY You have been determined eligible for the following Title xx services You have been determined ineligible for the following Title xx services this age by reason you disagree with this decision you may request a hearing.
-You may request a hearing orally or in contacting ency within 10 days of the date given at the top of this form.
-This agency will be glad to furnish the form (s); help you in our appeal and in any way possible to prepare for the hearing. spc kesp aring will be held in your county by a hearing officer.
-You may be represented at the hearing by legal counsel or other person.
-If you would like an attorney, contact this agency which can provide information about legal services that may able in your community at no cost to you.
-For m 5!
-536 (Rev. 05-00) Signature of Agency Representative
+I. You are still eligible for these Title xx Social Services:

+However, if the following services will be:

+- A. Reduced effective: Reason: - B. Terminated effective: Reason:

+III.
+LIMITED ELIGIBILITY

+You have been determined eligible for the following Title xx services______You have been determined ineligible for the following Title xx services

+If for any reason you disagree with this decision you may request a hearing.
+You may request a hearing orally or in contacting this agency within 10 days of the date given at the top of this form.
+This agency will be glad to furnish the form (s); help you in filing your appeal and in any way possible to prepare for the hearing.

+The hearing will be held in your county by a hearing officer.
+You may be represented at the hearing by legal counsel or other spokesperson.
+If you would like an attorney, contact this agency which can provide information about legal services that may be available in your community at no cost to you.

+Form 5536 (Rev. 05-00)

+Signature of Agency Representative